PeterJurkacek/startup-guru/slides/Slides-edu.md

 ## Exercise
 - Tagging entire X-ray images
-- Working with Case Catalog
+- Working with Catalog of Cases

 ## Success Evaluation
 - Score achieved in the applications